Jeffafuh/Personal-Projects/Pathfinding/Grid Pathfinding/README.md

 ## Running the Project
 This project was created in JCreator using JDK 1.8.

-Compile all of the .java files together located in /src/.
+Either import the files into your preferred Java IDE or compile all of the .java files together located in /src/.
 Once compiled, "pathFinder.java" contains the main method to be executed to run the program.

 ## Description
 Once run, displays a grid of blank tiles.